 Doing certain things like the ones mentioned below might help you better manage your baby’s drool rash.

 - Keep the area around the baby’s mouth clean.
 Use a soft wipe cloth to clean the area after every feed.
+Do not use pressure or a rough cloth.

 - Keep the area around the baby’s mouth dry.
 You could keep a burp cloth handy to pat it dry every time the baby has an episode of drooling.